tejukandula9/Ofx-Taboo/PROPOSAL.md

 # **Project Idea**
-I'm planning on creating a digital version of the game taboo.
+I'm planning on creating a digital version of the game taboo using networks.
 This is a game where a player has to describe a word, without saying any of the restricted words and the other players have to guess.
-I want to give the option of playing as teams or individually.
-While playing, there will be a time for one minute and buttons for the player to press when they want to skip a certain word or another player has guessed the word they are trying to describe.
-At the end of each round, there will an option to end the game or keep playing.
-The game will automatically end when all the cards have been used.
-Add sound and animation at the end of each round.
-Create 3d graph of each players stats at the end of the game.
+One player will be selected to describe and the other players will guess.
+The describing player can enter clues in a textfield.
+If the player uses the actual word or a restricted word, the game will automatically move on to the next card.
+The guessing players can also enter text into a textfield.
+If they guess right they will earn 2 points and the player describing will earn 1 point.
+There will also be a timer displayed and when time is up, a new player will be describing.

 # **Libraries**
-* ofxChart- Open frameworks addon for creating 2d and 3d charts
+* ofxNetworks- Open frameworks addon for using TCP network
 * ofSoundPlayer - Open frameworks addon to load and play sounds